 As you know, most countries have established international laws pertaining to the business sector.
 Just because you do not have a physical office in the EU doesn't mean that you are out of the reach for authorities enforcing the GDPR.
 For example, the US and EU have existing bi-lateral business enforcement agreements in place.
 More importantly, the individual countries participating in the EU also have those agreements with the EU.
 Individual countries may enforce the GDPR on behalf of the European

 The full text of the GDPR is available for you to read, but note that it is lengthy.
 Essentially the focus of the GDPR is on the following areas:

 Chances are that you have already been thinking about many of these ideas and may even have policies and practices in place to address many of them.
 For example, consider data breach.
-We already have laws in 48 US states and many countries around the world, that require you to notify users if your systems experience a data breach and their personal information is exposed/lost.
+We already have laws in the US (they vary by state) and many countries around the world, that require you to notify users if your systems experience a data breach and their personal information is exposed/lost.
 GDPR might have tighter controls and requirements than what you are used to.
 However, if you have been following basic policy practices, meeting GDPR should require an extension of current practices versus the introduction of brand new ones.

 It is true that GDPR required an organization to name an individual as a data protection officer (DPO), but the circumstances are very specific.
 If you collect sensitive personal data (for example: nationality, religion, sexual orientation, etc.) you will need to name a DPO.

 Unfortunately, GDPR impacts many parts of the organization and that may not be apparent at first glance.
 For example, if you employ individuals in the EU, you are likely collecting their personal data and thus have obligations under GDPR.
 Your human resources team should be involved in the discussion around that data and obligations for gathering consent, collecting, storing, processing, and disposing of employee personal information.